-2.2.2 EAAP intermittent generation
+2.2.1.
+EAAP intermittent generation

-Intermittent generation forecasts are the same generation profiles used in ESOO, which are based on historical performance where available or meteorological data for new or committed generation.
+Intermittent generation forecasts are the same generation profiles used in ESOO, which are based on historical performance where available appropriate and/or meteorological data for new or committed generation.

 The semi-scheduled intermittent generation forecasts are aggregated per region and then added to the scheduled generation capacity of the associated region.
 Semi-scheduled intermittent generation is added to scheduled generation to make up the total generation dispatched by the central dispatch mechanism.
 The non-scheduled intermittent generation forecasts are aggregated per region and then subtracted from the associated regional demand forecast.
 Non-scheduled intermittent generation is subtracted from demand because it is not dispatched by the central dispatch mechanism and thereby appears as negative demand.

-2.2.3 EAAP energy constraints
+2.2.2.
+EAAP energy constraints

 AEMO's approach is to model EAAP scenarios that reflect credible energy constraints, as identified in the EAAP guidelines.
-The energy constraint information is provided to AEMO by participants through the Generator Energy Limitation Framework (GELF).8
+The energy constraint information is provided to AEMO by participants through the Generator Energy Limitation Framework (GELF).10

-2.2.4 EAAP demand
+2.2.3.
+EAAP demand

-AEMO converts the most recent NEFR energy and maximum demand forecasts into an hourly demand profile based on historical demand patterns.
-The simulations assess both 50% and
+AEMO converts the most recent energy and maximum demand forecasts into a half-hourly demand profile based on historical demand patterns.
+The simulations assess both 50% and 10% POE maximum demand profiles.
+Extreme weather events are considered using demand profiles derived from the 10% POE maximum demand forecasts.